 Trigger #5: Alcohol

-It can be hard to turn down a drink with friends or not to reach for a tipple at wine o’clock, but alcohol has few (if any) health benefits and 4 in 10 women in the Health & Her research report becoming increasingly intolerant to its effects during their perimenopause or menopause.
+It can be hard to turn down a drink with friends or not to reach for a tipple at wine o’clock, but alcohol has few (if any) health benefits and 4 in 10 women in the Health & Her research identified alcohol as a trigger for their symptoms.

 Why?
 Unfortunately, us women are already at a disadvantage when it comes to drinking as we generally have a harder time metabolising it than men.
 Alcohol also causes your blood vessels to dilate and raises your body temperature.
 When your fluctuating hormones are already disrupting your body’s internal thermostat and causing hot flushes and night sweats, you can see how having alcohol in your body is unlikely to improve things.
 Alcohol has also been shown to raise levels of the stress hormone cortisol, disrupt your sleep, worsen depression, cause mood swings and increase dehydration (and this comes on top of the dehydrating effects caused by hot flushes and night sweats).
 If you drink regularly you also more likely to put on weight (and again perimenopause and menopause already makes you more susceptible to weight gain).